A rising interest in crafts

 Knitting in progress

 It seems that the period of lockdown (due to the Covid-19 virus) has seen a rapid rise in interest in all kinds of handicrafts: sewing, knitting, crochet and embroidery among them, but also including lettering, marbling, macramé and other activities.
 The Guardian newspaper (online) published a very interesting article by Zoe Lewis about this – the link can be seen below at the bottom of this post.
-The article included this glorious photograph of a crocheted rainbow.
+The article included a glorious photograph of a crocheted rainbow attached to a park bench.

 The sewing hub I have been contributing to has been organised by my sewing friend Aimee Veitch (whose profession is couture dressmaker).
 She set up a fundraiser to raise £300 for materials and finished by raising £2,300!).
 Hundreds and hundreds of items have been distributed already.